 Deadly addiction to adrenaline, danger, and cars

-This controversial metaphorical thriller, based on a book by a science fiction author James Ballard, has made it into the textbooks of film history as an outstanding visualization of transgressive sexuality.
+This controversial metaphorical thriller, based on a book by a science fiction author James Ballard, shows us what actually transgressive sexuality and kinky sex mean.
 According to the plot, the main character grows apart from his wife.
 Their sexual life is only heightened by discussing the intimate details of their extramarital sex.
-He meets a group of car crash fetishists: with scars and injuries, they risk their lives every time, constantly raising the stakes - the more adrenaline and destruction, the greater the release.
+He meets a group of car crash fetishists: with scars and injuries, they risk their lives every time, constantly raising the stakes — the more adrenaline and destruction, the greater the release.
 This eternal concept of overcoming isolation and emotional coma through seeking adrenaline is revealed in the story about codependency and life in a secret society.
 Crash is a poem about physical deprivation and merging with technology in search of human nature.

 “Sleeping Beauty” (2011), directed by Julia Leigh

 Elderly men sound asleep next to a young beauty

 It is a kinky story about the eternal attraction of youth and the alienation of women from their sexuality.
 A young girl is in search of quick and good money: and surely, one of the offers leads her to sex work.
 The heroine agrees to work at a closed country club where she is going to be voluntarily sedated and sleep naked while male customers lie next to her.
 The club members can do almost any kinky stuff they want with the sleeping beauty, only penetration and violence are off limits.

 The modern fairytale of the sleeping beauty dissects the objectification of women: behind the walls of a closed club, no one cares about the main character’s wellbeing, only her looks, and youth becomes a valuable currency for those who have no money.
 Where is the line between having sex with an unconscious person and necrophilia?
 Director Julia Lee tries to figure out the difference between the real estate of sleep and death through the story of a girl who resembles a statue.